Pre work inspection forms are beneficial bits of paper for a detailing business to take advantage of.

 Pre-work Signature – there’s no point in marking damage before you start, then telling them after you’ve finished.
 A signature at this point accepts the discovered damage, confirms the work you’re about to do and the price they’ll pay, and allows you to snap away as you go.

-Once the work is complete, get a final signature to confirm that the work is completed to satisfaction and they have inspected the vehicle thoroughly.
+Completion Signature – Once the work is complete, get a final signature to confirm that the work is completed to customer satisfaction and that they have inspected the vehicle thoroughly.
 Highlight any added notes such as damage discovered during the job and have them initial any amendments.
 Any additional terms, or a box tick to acknowledge their existence can be useful here too.

 Additional steps:

 Photos.
 Regardless if the customer allows you to use them for marketing purposes, ALWAYS take photos before and after a job.
-Four corners including wheels in each, a picture of the inside from both sides, and any areas you are working on such as an engine bay, or boot.
+Four corners including wheels in each, a picture of the inside from both sides, and any areas you are working on such as an engine bay or boot area.

 Anything else: